osmandapp/web/main/docs/user/plan-route/create-route.md

 ## Overview

+The Plan a route tool is a powerful feature of OsmAnd that allows you to measure distances on the map, create GPX tracks or add new segments to your own, and tie your track to the nearest available road using one of the navigation profiles.
+The program works offline and is available for OsmAnd Android and iOS versions.

+A route is a set of sections between points.
+Threads can be straight lines or routes of selected navigation profiles.
+The sum of all these points and lines is the route, which can be saved, imported, or changed.

-The **Plan route** tool is a powerful feature of OsmAnd allows you to measure distances on the map, create GPX tracks or add new segments to your own ones, to snap your track to the nearest available road with one of your navigation profiles.
+The **Plan a route** tool is a powerful feature of OsmAnd allows you to measure distances on the map, create GPX tracks or add new segments to your own ones, to snap your track to the nearest available road with one of your navigation profiles.
 Of course, it works offline and available for Android and iOS versions of OsmAnd.

 The route is many strings between points.
 Strings can be straight lines or routes of chosen navigation profiles.
 The sum of all these points and strings is a route, that can be saved, imported, or modified.